learn-co-curriculum/phase-1-method-types/README.md

 }
 ```

-The result is that we can now 'set' the pseudo-property, `area`, and modify
+We can now 'set' the pseudo-property, `area`, and modify `this.sideLength` based
-`this.sideLength` based on a reverse of the calculation we used in `get`:
+on a reverse of the calculation we used in `get`:

 ```js
 let square = new Square(5);